West Zone

 Explain

-This photography studio used to be in Tokiwadai, which was developed as a “healthy residential area.”
+This photography studio used to be in Tokiwadai, which was developed as a “healthy housing area.”
 Since lighting equipment for photography was not fully developed in those days, frosted glass was used for the second-floor windows on the north side of the studio for lighting purposes.

 W2 Residence of Hachirouemon Mitsui